Simple API Integration

 }

-// Process real-time data with automatic conflict resolution
+// Process real-time data with automated battle determination

 this.emit('data-updated', {